Sistan: Early history

 After the mid 2nd century BC, much of the Indo-Greek Kingdom was overrun by tribes known as the Indo-Scythians or Saka, from which Sistan (from Sakastan) eventually derived its name.

 Around 100 BC, the Indo-Scythians were defeated by Mithridates II of Parthia (r. c.
-124–91 BC) and the region of Sakastan was incorporated into the Parthian Empire.
+124–91 BCE) and the region of Sakastan was incorporated into the Parthian Empire.
 Parthian governors such as Tanlismaidates ruled the land.

-The Parthian Empire then briefly lost the region to its Suren vassals (Indo-Parthian) around 20 AD.
+The Parthian Empire then briefly lost the region to its Suren vassals around 20 CE.
 The regions of Sistan, and Punjab were ruled together by the Indo-Parthians.
 As the Kushan Empire expanded in the mid 1st century AD, the Indo-Parthian lost their Indian dominions and recentered on Turan and Sakastan.

-The Kushans were defeated by the Sassanid Persian Empire in the mid 3rd century, first becoming part of a vassal Kushansha state, before being overrun by the Hephthalites in the mid 5th century.
-Sassanid armies reconquered Sakastan in by 565 AD, but lost the area to the Arab Rashidun Caliphate after the mid 640s.
+The Kushans were defeated by the Sasanian Empire in the mid-3rd century, first becoming part of a vassal Kushanshah state before being overrun by the Hephthalites in the mid 5th century.
+Sassanid armies reconquered Sakastan in by 565, but lost the area to the Rashidun Caliphate after the mid 640s.

 Sasanian era

 The province was formed in ca. 240, during the reign of Shapur I, in his effort to centralise the empire; before that, the province was under the rule of the Parthian Suren Kingdom, whose ruler Ardashir Sakanshah became a Sasanian vassal during the reign of Shapur's father Ardashir I (r.
 224–242), who also had the ancient city Zrang rebuilt, which became the capital of the province.
 Shapur's son Narseh was the first to appointed as the governor of province, which he would govern until 271, when the Sasanian prince Hormizd was appointed as the new governor.
 Later in ca. 281, Hormizd revolted against his cousin Bahram II.
-During the revolt, the people of Sakastan was one of his supporters.
+During the revolt, the people of Sakastan supported him.
 Nevertheless, Bahram II managed to suppress the revolt in 283, and appointed his son Bahram III as the governor of the province.